Privacy Notice - Alumni & Donors

 We collect data about you at various stages in your relationship with us.
 This may be:

 We transfer the names of all our students, their degree information and contact details to the database of the Office of Alumni Engagement & Development from the University’s student database at the point of graduation.
-We also gather information on membership of University clubs and societies, alumni library and sports centre membership.
+We also gather information on membership of University clubs and societies, sports centre membership and alumni library membership.

 Your information may also be passed to us from sources such as the University of Salford crowdfunding website where you have made a donation through them.
 We will only use your personal information if you have specifically given permission for us to contact you.